 - Entertainment is incidental to the gathering such as background music (i.e. the entertainment is not the prime attraction – e.g.. no advertisement of a disco/bands)

 - No sale of alcohol

 If you are thinking of selling alcohol, providing entertainment other to that which is incidental and/or or selling tickets, then you can apply to us for a Temporary Event Notice.
 If the sale of alcohol is involved then the application will have to be made by a Personal Licence Holder.
 The fee for a Temporary Event Notice is £21.
-There is further guidance in the related pages at the bottom of this page.
+There is further guidance in the related pages section.

-The Department for Communities and Local Government has produced the document "Your Guide to Providing a Street Party or Fete" which contains other useful information such as insurance policies and can be obtained by following the link on the links page on this page.
+The Department for Communities and Local Government has produced the document "Your Guide to Providing a Street Party or Fete" which contains other useful information.

 Should you wish to close the street in order to set out tables etc., you may also require a road closure.
 Further information may be obtained from the our highways team.